royalihasan/dockerized-setup-kafka-connect-oracle-debezium-stack/README.md

 **Step3: Setup the Debizium JDBC Sink Plugins for Postgres**

-`Change the Directory to : cd connectors`
+`Change the Directory to : cd connect`

 _Now pull the Plugins by doing Curl_
 > Note: This is a tar file you can use tar `xvfz <file_name>` to extract it.